MohsenPsh71/MohsenPsh71/README.md

 - 💼 Senior Backend Developer with 5+ years of experience in building scalable, secure, and maintainable web APIs
 - 🧱 Specialized in ASP.NET Core, Microservices, Clean Architecture, SOLID principles, Redis, and distributed systems
 - 🔍 Strong focus on clean code, observability, performance optimization, and testable architecture
-- 🤝 Open to collaborating on interesting backend and full-stack projects
+- 🤝 open to new opportunities and exciting projects

 ### 🛠 Skills